VildeBruhn/vildebruhn.github.io/day1/univar_apply.md

 ---

-# Applying the univariate models in evoTS
+# Applying the univariate models in paleoTS/evoTS

 The different univariate models can be applied to datasets in paleoTS/evoTS using the `opt.joint...` functions.
 Here's an overview: